 Easy Korean Spinach Recipe

-This dish is vegan!
-If you're plant-based, then you may enjoy this vegan side dish as it is flavourful and doesn't contain any animal products.
+This is one of those Korean dishes that is vegan!
+If you're plant-based, then you may enjoy this vegan side dish as it is flavorful and doesn't contain any animal products.

 How to make Korean Spinach side dish